Click for possible route/stop changes on the day of your tour.

 Cathedral of St. John and Colonial Burial Grounds

-Near Stop #9: The Waving Girl Statue, Olympic Torch
+Stop #12: The Waving Girl Statue, Olympic Torch

 Start 9:00 am – Start at the Visitors Center, housed in a once fully-functioning Georgia Railway station.
 Here, you’ll find more information on this history of Savannah, brochures, tickets for tours and more.
 Be sure to ask the eager-to-assist staff if you have any questions.